Lareina111/625-Final-Project/README.md

 Heart disease remains a leading cause of global mortality, accounting for approximately 32% of worldwide deaths.
 Early detection and prevention are critical for managing cardiovascular health.
 This project leverages machine learning to analyze clinical indicators and build predictive models that aid in identifying high-risk individuals.

 ## Data
-The dataset is sourced from Kaggle's Sudden Cardiac Arrest dataset and includes medical records of 1,190 patients, with the following features:
+The dataset is sourced from Kaggle's Sudden Cardiac Arrest dataset(https://www.kaggle.com/datasets/mexwell/heart-disease-dataset?select=heart_statlog_cleveland_hungary_final.csv), with the following features:
 - **Age**: Participant's age in years.
 - **Sex**: Gender (1 = male, 0 = female).
 - **Chest Pain Type**: Categories of chest pain.